 Writers on Writing is our regular conversation with a writer or industry professional about the writing craft, industry insights, and their own practice.
-This week, we spoke to author Melanie Saward about the joys and challenges of the Australian romance publishing scene, ahead of her workshop The Rules of Writing Romance.
+This week, we spoke to Melanie Saward about making the most of the current romance boom, and her thoughts on popular romance tropes.

 It’s sometimes said that Australian publishers are lagging in the current international romance boom.
 As a publishing all-rounder, do you think that’s the case and if so, why?

 I do think it’s the case but it’s not because of a lack of romance writers in Australia or that publishers aren’t interested in romance from Australian writers, I think it’s because Australia has a problem with market penetration (to use a romance word!).
 The books that people are buying and excited about, that are being advertised and hyped up are often big overseas books.
-I am seeing it slowly changing now with writers like Jodi McAlister getting some hype with the upcoming US release of Not Here to Make Friends, but the smaller market here in Australia and the fact that overseas books sell higher is what I think the reason for our slow start is here.
+I am seeing it slowly changing with writers like Jodi McAlister getting some hype with the US release of Not Here to Make Friends, but the smaller market in Australia and the fact that overseas books sell more is the reason for our slow start here, I think.

 Is romance an overlooked genre in our country’s publishing landscape?